 Q: “I don’t like contrived decorating or a lot of accessories but I’d like my home to look special.
 What can you recommend?”

 A: There are some very nice ways to make your home more festive without being overly decorated.
 My favorite way is to keep a wide variety of quality vases on hand and fill them on the weekends with fresh flowers or greenery from the garden.
 I also love keeping hard bound books and baskets around for their hominess and usefulness.
 Lastly, high quality lamps, simple throw pillows and lap blankets add texture and bring a home to life.
 Other uncontrived accessories besides vases, flowers, books and baskets are candlesticks.
 Choose styles that are relevant to your furniture and architecture.
 For the walls, mirrors in interesting frames are a great alternative to artwork, until you can start your own art collection.

 In new or older construction, personalizing your home often comes down to identifying solutions for its deficits as well as finding ways to play up the positives much like when you dress yourself or put on your make up or have your hair styled.

 Start identifying your own style by educating your eye via traveling and designer showcases.
 Pinterest is a great catch all for images you love but it’s not really going to help you develop style because it’s very limited to what only one group of people like.

-To get more on renovations and redecorating, head on over to to my new download “Healthy at Home, 5 Key Design Decisions for Wellness Minded and Wellness Challenged Women”.
-In it you’ll find super easy to follow design solutions like tips on choosing flooring material; the most affordable way to remodel your kitchen, creating a restful bedroom retreat, the newest in techy kitchen trends, creating workout spaces!
+To get more on renovations and redecorating, head on over to my new download “The Wellness Home: 5 Steps to a Beautiful, Restful Interior for Women Who Value their Health and Wellness“.
+In it you’ll find design solutions like tips on choosing flooring material; the most affordable way to remodel your kitchen, creating a restful bedroom retreat, the newest in techy kitchen trends, creating workout spaces!